Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 To check that you are in USB mass storage Device Mode, you can open a terminal and run the following command :

+To go back to USB mass storage mode, you will have to press the push button and the bootsel button on the PICO as showed previousely.

 ```
 !!!!!
 A CORRIGER